muansuiu/MAD_Project/README.md

 # MAD_Project
 <h3>This is a readme for this repository. </h3>
-This repository is for Mobile Application Development Project.
+This repository is for Mobile Application Development Project.<br>
-Developed by: Mubin Uddin Ahmed Nezami
+Developed by: Mubin Uddin Ahmed Nezami. <br>
-Environment: Android Studio
+Environment: Android Studio.<br>
-Language: Java
+Language: Java.<br>

 Project Name: ***Book Companion***. </br>